pourzanj/NS202_arya_haruld/report.md

 ## References
 [1] Justin McCarthy.
 In U.S., adult obesity rate now at 27.7%, May 2014.
 [Online; posted 22-May-2014].
 [2]  Anne M Wolf and Graham A Colditz.
 The cost of obesity.Pharmacoeconomics, 5(1):34-37, 1994.
 [3]  Ross C Brownson, Tegan K Boehmer, and Douglas A Luke.
 Declining rates of physical activity in the United States: what are the contributors?
 Annu.
 Rev. Public Health, 26:421-443, 2005
 [4] Albert Bandura.
 Health promotion by social cognitive means.
 Health education & behavior, 31(2):143-164, 2004.
 [5]  Kristina Orth-Gomer and Jeれy V Johnson.
 Social network interaction and mortality: a six year follow-up study of a random sample of the swedish population.
 Journal of chronic diseases, 40(10):949-957, 1987.
 [6]  James F Sallis, Robin M Grossman, Robin B Pinski, Thomas L Patterson, and Philip R Nader.
 The development of scales to measure social support for diet and exercise behaviors.
 Preventive medicine, 16(6):825-836, 1987.
-[7] Albert Bandura.
-Health promotion by social cognitive means.
-Health education & behavior, 31(2):143-164, 2004.
+[7] Kevin Lewis, Marco Gonzalez, and Jason Kaufman.
+Social selection and peer in uence in an online social network.
+Proceedings of the National Academy of Sciences, 109(1):68-72, 2012